 Hem Chandra Goswami, Guru of the Satra describes it as an educational Institute for art and craft.
 For over 35 years, he has taught a large number of students how to make the traditional masks used in Bhaona, a folk theatre form, started by Sankardeva himself to spread his message through religious plays that he wrote for people to understand what he was preaching.
 Hence, the themes for these plays center around the Ramayana, Krishna Lilla and the Mahabharata.

 A skilled mask maker himself, Goswami has innovated on the craft that has been passed down generations in his family.
 He has created a series of masks that provide mobility to the jaws of the mask and in some cases to the eyes too.
 This makes the mask more realistic when the actor wearing it speaks .
 He had a senior student of his demonstrate this by putting on various masks and doing a few of the actions that provided the best examples.
-It was for these innovations that his masks were exhibited at the Victoria and Albert Museum in London in August, 2016.
-It was part of a bigger event that displayed fabrics that were woven in Assam with patterns portraying scenes from Lord Krishna’s childhood under the counsel of Sankardeva himself.
+It was for these innovations that his masks were exhibited at the British Museum in London in August, 2016.
+It was part of a bigger event that displayed fabrics woven in Assam with patterns portraying scenes from Lord Krishna’s childhood under the counsel of Sankardeva himself.
 He showed me a book that was published to mark this exhibition at the V& A museum.
 The publicity has generated an interest for this art that is part of our heritage, but it still needs a lot more patronage.
 He is rightfully very proud of this achievement that has added to his impressive resume.
 He is also a skilled make up artist and has choreographed traditional plays to appeal to more modern taste.

 Given that his training has been steeped in very conventional traditions, his outlook is far-sighted and refreshing.
 He wants the art to move beyond the traditional theatre form and find a place in the larger more contemporary world so that his students are able to nurture and pass it on.
 He is open to collaborating with artists from other disciplines and giving demonstrations of the techniques he uses to create the mask.
 He is using the same techniques to create sculptures and believes that when you keep an open mind, new ideas and work come.